 Biology and life history The insect overwinters as egg masses deposited on or near the cocoons of the wingless female.
 The larvae emerge in the spring as buds break and begin feeding on the new growth.
 The insect pupates in cocoons on the host plant, and adults emerge in summer.
-Males seek out the flightless females which look like a grayish bag with legs.
+Males seek out the flightless females that look like a grayish bag with legs.
 There is one generation per year.

 Prune off and burn infested branches.
 Do not touch caterpillars with bare hands as some people are sensitive to their irritating hairs.
 Hand-pick caterpillars preferably while wearing gloves.
 Avoid rubbing your eyes as hairs can penetrate the eyeball causing intense pain.

 See Table 2 in:

 For more information